sturob/vim-outsiders/README.md

 # outsiders.vim

-Move the file open in your current buffer to a Vim instance in an adjacent tmux pane.
+Relocate the file in the current Vim buffer to a Vim instance in an adjacent tmux pane.

-Think of it as a way to split and merge Vim instances within tmux.
+For people who prefer to use tmux panes over vim windows.

 ## Features

-- Move files between Vim instances spatially (up, down, left, right)
+- Shunt files between vim instances spatially (up, down, left, right)
 - Automatically create a new tmux pane when moving into a window edge
 - Preserves cursor position when moving files
 - Focus follows the file